 Information Literacy is about identifying your research needs, finding the best information possible for your project/assignment, and using the information correctly and ethically.
 Put simply by the Association of College and Research Libraries (ACRL), it identifies Information Literacy as "... the set of skills needed to find, retrieve, analyze, and use information."
 (ACRL, 2000).

 A person who is information literate can tell if a particular question needs high quality information, or if it is something that can be solved quickly with less authoritative information.
 For example, wondering who starred in a movie doesn't need perfect information.
 It might just require you find the last name quickly.
 However, working on a research paper for a African American history college course may require much more reliable information and it might take more effort to find and verify the correct first or last name, and sometimes the correct initial.
 Examples: Is it Dan Levy or Eugene Levy who plays the son in Schitt's Creek?
 Which president of the United States signed a legislation to establish a national museum on the mall dedicated to African American history and culture?
 Was it George W. Bush or George H.W.
 Bush?
-What do juveniles experience when they are placed in legal detention for committing a minor crime?
+However, to answer the following question one might need to do in-depth research from authoritative sources: What do juveniles experience when they are placed in legal detention for committing a minor crime?

 It goes without saying that you will, no doubt, become an information literate person by the end of this course as you will master the various methods that will lead you to identifying the appropriate source, other than Google, to retrieve the correct answers.